-An agency evaluation requiring academic records is necessary for all applicants who attended or completed their bachelor's and/or master's degree outside of the United States.
-The evaluation is not an English translation of the academic records, but a separate document completed by an evaluation service determining if the degree received outside the U.S. is equivalent to a U.S. degree and a GPA is calculated.
-Seattle University only accepts evaluations from the following agencies: 1) Educational Credential Evaluators (ECE)- We require the Course by Course Evaluation.
-More information on the transcript evaluation process and the evaluation application can be found at www.ece.org or 2) Educational Perspectives (EP)- We require the Detailed (Course by Course report).
-Directions and additional information specific to Seattle University can be found at www.edperspective.org/seattleu/.
+We will assume responsibility for an evaluation of your required academic records for applicants who completed coursework outside of the United States.
+The evaluation is not an English translation of the academic records, but a separate document determining if the degree received outside the U.S. is equivalent to a U.S. degree and a GPA is calculated.

-An official set of transcripts, degree certificates and/or graduation certificates also must be submitted to Seattle University.
-Documents are considered official only when they arrive in the original envelope from the issuing institution or sent electronically via secured institution to institution system.
+An official original set of transcripts, degree certificates and/or graduation certificates must be submitted to Seattle University upon admission.
+Documents are considered official only when they arrive in the original envelope from the issuing institution or sent electronically via a secured institution to institution system.
 If your official documents are received in English we would not ask for them in the original language as well.

-Applicants seeking an F-1 student visa must also submit the Declaration of Finances form included in the application packet.
+Applicants seeking an F-1 student visa must also submit the Declaration of Finances form.

 Graduate and post baccalaureate applicants who received a baccalaureate degree or higher from Seattle University or a recognized college or university in the United States, Canada, Great Britain, Ireland, New Zealand, Australia, Bahamas, Jamaica, Kenya, Singapore, Belize, Nigeria, and Trinidad and Tobago will not be required to submit English proficiency test scores.
 Students earning a degree in a country other than those listed above may provide official documentation from the degree-granting institution verifying that all instruction was in English.
 A minimum of three years of enrollment at the university is required.

 Seattle University maintains the right to require English proficiency testing when deemed necessary.

-The chart below outlines the English proficiency requirements for general admission as well as admission to the Culture and Language Bridge Program.
-The TOEFL exam has two different grading scales.
-The paper based TOEFL is still available with scores ranging from 310-677.
+The chart below outlines the English proficiency requirements for general admission as well as admission to the English Culture and Language Bridge Program.
 For more information on what the TOEFL consists of and a list of official testing centers visit the ETS web site.
 Both score requirements are listed below.

 |Pearson Test of English||63%||58%|

-* Some graduate programs are not able to accommodate CLB students in the curriculum as designed, so admitted students would need to complete CLB prior to starting their graduate studies.
+* Some graduate programs are not able to accommodate ELCB students in the curriculum as designed, so admitted students would need to complete ELCB prior to starting their graduate studies.

 In order to allow for application processing, overseas mailings and visa processing, international applicants living overseas should submit an application six months prior to the quarter they wish to enroll or the program deadline, whichever is earlier.